 Our wider team is experienced in all aspects of data protection including pharma, smart buildings, security and database rights (both contentious and non-contentious).
 We have represented a wide range of clients in their dealings with the UK ICO.
 Our experience includes helping in multi-party solutions to complex data protection problems with cross-border elements involving sensitive personal data and acting.
 We have also assisted pharma clients concerning the handling of clinical trial data as well as regulatory data protection.
 Our clients also include charities and political organisations who turn to us for our unique understanding of the inter play between data and their regulator environment.

 We regularly offer bespoke training to a wide range of entities.
-Those we have assisted include the Serous Fraud Office, The City of London Police, charities, political campaigns, companies, loss adjustors and their clients in relation to insurability and claims concerning cyber security.
+Those we have assisted include the Serious Fraud Office, three UK police forces, charities, political campaigns, various companies from theme parks to software service providers, loss adjustors and their clients in relation to insurability and claims concerning cyber security.